mathiasverraes/15yearsddd/manuscript/david-west/essay.md

 >  “The heart of software is its ability to solve domain-related problems for its user.
 All other features, vital though they may be, support this basic purpose.”

-Eric Evans, Domain Driven Design, page 4
+Eric Evans, Domain-Driven Design, page 4

 At the heart of this simple statement is another gauntlet thrown at the feet of traditional, mainstream, software engineering.
 Another example of Eric challenging prevailing wisdom.